-Once you’ve found the house that you want to buy, it’s time to make an offer.
-Once the seller accepts your offer (usually after some negotiations), you have created a contract for the sale of the home.
-Real estate agents will usually suggest the use of a standard form that contains the required information for a home sale contract.
-The use of standard forms helps ensure that the specific requirements for a home sale contract are met, but it can still be a good idea to have a real estate contract reviewed by an experienced attorney before signing on the dotted line.
+Usually, real estate agents will suggest using a standard form that contains the required information for a home sale contract.
+These standard forms help ensure the specific requirements for a home sale are met.
+However, it can still be a good idea to have an experienced attorney review your real estate contract before signing on the dotted line.

-Not only does the home sale contract have to be in writing, it must also contain certain elements in order to be enforceable.
+Not only does the home sale contract have to be in writing, but it must also contain certain elements to be legal and enforceable.
 Specifically, the contract must:

-Obviously the first step towards getting the best contract possible is to get the seller to agree to your preferred purchase price.
-Even if you’ve managed to achieve that, however, there are still other details you should include in the purchase agreement to make sure that you are protected in the deal.
-Decide beforehand which of these is the most important to you and be prepared to give up some of the others as concessions in order to keep the most important terms.
+The first step towards getting the best contract possible is to get the seller to agree to your preferred purchase price.
+Then, you can often find "wiggle room" with the final cost through clauses in the contract.
+Note that there should be some give-and-take.
+Decide what things are the most important to you and be prepared to give up on some of the others in order to keep the more important terms.

-Every home sale contract should have a clause allowing for inspections, but make sure that there is also a contingency clause that covers situations that could arise out of the inspections.
+Every home sale contract should have a clause allowing for home inspections.
+This is often called an "inspection contingency."
+Make sure that there is also a contingency clause that covers situations that could arise out of the inspections.
 Basically, the clause should state that the seller is responsible for repairing any damage or dealing with any pest infestations.
 You may also want to include a provision that allows you to back out of the deal if the problem is too severe.

-You may also want to include a contingency clause that allows you to void your offer if you can't secure financing before a certain date.
-Sellers will usually be happy to include this provision; after all, if you can't get the money to buy the house, the seller will want to keep looking for another buyer.
+You may want to include a contingency clause that allows you to void your offer if you can't secure financing before a specific date.
+Sellers will usually be happy to include this provision.
+After all, if you can't get the money to buy the house, the seller will want to keep looking for another buyer.